-Born January 25, 1811, in Cherry Valley (Boylston Centre), Oswego, New York, to Thomas Dutcher and Betsy Hurlbert (Holerbert), Esther Dutcher’s relationship with Joseph Smith is among the poorest documented of all of his plural wives.
+Esther Dutcher was born on January 25, 1811, in Cherry Valley (Boylston Centre), Oswego, New York, to Thomas Dutcher and Betsy Hurlbert (Holerbert).
+Her relationship with Joseph Smith is among the poorest documented of all of his plural wives.
 Only one evidence, a single late attestation, refers to this sealing.

 The lack of additional documentation has caused some authors to discount the overall credibility and to view Esther Dutcher as strictly a possible plural wife, but one that is too poorly documented to include in a list of official plural wives of the Prophet.1 However, since the single reference is from a reliable source, albeit late, she is included here.

 Esther Dutcher married Albert Smith (no relation to Joseph Smith or Apostle George Albert Smith) on May 19 (or May 11) of 1826, at Boylston Centre, Oswego, New York.
-In 1835, Albert removed his family to Ohio, where in 1837 he united with The Church of Jesus Christ of Latter-day Saints.
+In 1835, Albert moved his family to Ohio, wherein 1837 he united with The Church of Jesus Christ of Latter-day Saints.
 From there, they migrated with the Saints to Far West, Caldwell, Missouri, and later to Nauvoo, Hancock, Illinois, where they attended the Nauvoo First Ward (Platt, Nauvoo).